In brief

 Warm vs. Cool Tones

-This is where most beginners go wrong.
+The mistake most starter recipes skip is the warm/cool axis.
 Every color has warm and cool variations:

-- Warm colors lean toward yellow/orange undertones - think terracotta, mustard, warm beige
+- Warm colors lean toward yellow or orange undertones, like terracotta, mustard, and warm beige

-- Cool colors lean toward blue undertones - think sage (has blue in the green), dusty rose (has purple undertones)
+- Cool colors lean toward blue undertones, like sage (which has blue in the green) and dusty rose (which has purple undertones)

-The magic happens when you mix warm and cool versions thoughtfully.
-That's how you get those sophisticated, "muted" tones that look more refined.
+The useful shift happens when you mix warm and cool versions deliberately.
+That is how you get muted tones that feel intentional instead of straight from the package.

 Want to "mute" or "dirty" a color?
 Add a tiny bit of its complementary color (the color opposite on the wheel):